-At Progressive Crane, we have over 40 years of experience quoting, designing, and installing overhead crane projects for customers in all types of industries.
+At Progressive Crane and FHS, Inc. we have over 40 years of collective experience quoting, designing, and installing overhead crane projects for customers in all types of industries.
 If you’re just starting your research, we understand that the process of buying and installing an overhead crane in your facility can seem somewhat overwhelming.

 First, we’ll discuss the factors that affect the cost of any type of crane, and then we’ll dive into the prices of common types, sizes, and configurations of overhead cranes.